dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Quals/Solutions/Spring 2019.md

 ### b

-It suffices to produce a Cauchy sequence that does not converge.
+It suffices to produce a Cauchy sequence that does not converge to a continuous function.
 Take
 \begin{align*}
 f_k(x) =
 \begin{cases}